telosnetwork/evm-ui-template-examples/README.md

-# Telos EVM Quasar Vue Template (evm-ui-template)
+# Telos EVM Quasar Vue Template Example

-Use this template as a starting point for your app and save the time of writing all the boilerplate code.
+Use this example built from our [Telos EVM Quasar Vue Template](https://github.com/telosnetwork/evm-ui-template) to get inspiration.
 It uses Quasar & Vue and has an implementation of etherJS.
-You can test it with the Login button and get inspiration using the examples in the side menu like our Wallet Page (query balances, send transfers) & NFT Gallery (query metadata).

 ## Requirements